|1 – Affordable Options|

-Should I Get an Online MBA in Supply Chain Management?
+Should I Get an Online MBA in Information Systems?

 If you’re thinking about getting an online MBA in information systems, it’s important to ask yourself some questions to make sure it’s the right choice.

 Online MBA in Information Systems vs. an online MBA in Information Technology

 While information technology falls under the information systems umbrella, the programs are actually quite different.
 An online MBA in Information technology is the study of the hardware and software systems that store and distribute information, while the study of information systems is more general.
 It includes the study of technology but also includes the study of other systems that are used to obtain, store, and distribute data.

 Are you comfortable working with technology?

 As technology evolves, more of the systems that are used to store information are technology-based.
 People working in the information systems field are required to be comfortable working with technology and may be required to program computer networks or software.

 Do you have enough time in your schedule to complete the coursework that comes with an online MBA program?

 Online MBA programs are a huge time commitment.
 If you’ve got an already busy schedule, it might be difficult to complete your coursework within the time allotted by the program.
 Make sure that you can commit several hours a few days a week to your studies before you enroll in an online MBA program.

 Are you confident in your math skills?

 Information systems is a science that’s based largely in both social science and mathematics.
 A lot of the coursework you’ll complete in an online information systems MBA program includes technology and computer programming, which requires excellent math skills.

 Are you hoping to obtain a promotion with your current employer?